Tyulis/3DSkit/doc/BFFNT.md

 - I : Next CMAP offset.
 If non-null, points to the next CMAP section (see above).
 If zero, there's no more CMAPs.

 - {If mapping method is Direct (0x0000)}
-    - H : Index offset
+    - I : Index offset
     Then for each `code` from the `start code` to the `end code`, the glyph index is `code - start code + index offset`
 - {If mapping method is Table (0x0001)}
     - [H] : Glyph indices